Criipto

 response_mode(optional) Specifies how you want your result delivered via the redirect_uri: Use query to return the code/id_token as a query parameter, fragment to have it delivered on a URL fragment, and finally form_post to have it posted back to your redirect_uri.

-Default values are query for response_type=code and query for response_type=id_token.
+Default values are query for response_type=code and fragment for response_type=id_token.

 state(optional but recommended) An opaque arbitrary alphanumeric string your app adds to the initial request that Criipto includes when redirecting back to your application.